sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 domain.
 What does that mean?
 If the EE has an associated domain, the error will be emitted on the domain instead of thrown.
 This right here can prevent a whole bunch of uncaught exceptions, thus saving your server processes.

+What to do once you've caught an error?

 ### Log the error.